pol-multar/apprep_mm_hs/producer/README.md

 This application can be run by executing the following:
-$ mvn clean compile exec:java -Dexec.mainClass=net.timico.messaging.App
+$ mvn clean compile exec:java -Dexec.mainClass=fr.unice.polytech.si4.apprep.App